-If you’re new to jet skis, you might be wondering if you should go with a supercharged model or not?
-You might also wonder if the non-supercharged models have enough power for pulling towable tubes?
+If you’re new to jet skis, you might be wondering whether you should go with a supercharged model or not?
+You might also wonder if the non-supercharged models have enough power for pulling tubes?
 Or if the non-supercharged models are slow?

-To answer your question, if this is your first time owning a watercraft then avoid supercharged models.
-Even if you rode ATVs or motorcycles all your life and you never rode a supercharged jet ski before, then you might want to consider a non-supercharged model first.
+To answer your question, if this is your first time owning a watercraft, then avoid supercharged models.
+Even if you have ridden ATVs or motorcycles all your life, and you have never ridden a supercharged jet ski before, then you might want to consider a non-supercharged model first.